 I loved that Paradise and More took us to late 15th-century Spain, an era I can’t get enough of.
 Columbus’ expedition into the Americas was an unusual backdrop for a romance.
 Shirl Henke did a great job capturing the era, even though her protagonists were sometimes a bit too modern in their thinking.

 This epic, late-era bodice ripper is a tumultuous read that features a loveable, resilient heroine, but the hero is a bit of a jerk and not in a good way.
 Although I must say, the love scenes were…oh my! ¡Muy caliente!

 All in all, I found Paradise and More to be a mostly diverting historical romance that took both history and romance seriously.
-This had a great cover, likable heroine, a unique setting, but it needed a to-die-for hero to elevate it to a more spectacular level.
-3.63 stars
+This had a great cover, a likable heroine, and a unique setting.
+It needed a to-die-for hero to elevate it to a spectacular level.

 Second in command to Cristobal Colon, Aaron sets sail for the Indies seeking adventure in the new world and fleeing persecution in the old.
 Caught between King Fernando’s desire and Queen Ysabel’s jealousy, Magdalena follows the man she has always loved to the ends of the known world and beyond.
 Drawn together across religious barriers and storm-tossed oceans, they discover a lush paradise fraught with danger and desire.PARADISE AND MORE by SHIRL HENKE